stat6250-s17/course-questions-wiki/week-01/README.md

 ## Course Structure Quiz Problems

-[Course Structure Quiz, Problem 1]
-- *Question* (yren10-stat6250): Since this is on-line class, are we still having a face to face office hour with professor? or we are just having a online office hour by appointment.

-[Course Structure Quiz, Problem 2]
-- *Question* (yren10-stat6250): Do we still have a chance to resubmit our assignment if we had a insufficient quality in assignment?
-- *Answer* (yren10-stat6250): An insufficient quality may only be resubmitted at the instructor’s discretion.

-[Course Structure Quiz, Problem 3]
-- *Question* (yren10-stat6250): How to earn a Reading for Depth Achievement toward their course grade? and does the score for each quiz matters?
-- *Answer* (yren10-stat6250): - students should successfully complete at least 8 of the 10 scheduled quizzes, and the score will only be marked as complete/incomplete.

 In order to prepare your Week 1 Quiz submission, please edit ***this*** document to provide substantive questions for each Quiz Problem and SAS Recipe listed below, as well as answers to at least three questions raised.

 All edits should conform to GitHub Markdown specifications (https://guides.github.com/features/mastering-markdown/) and should be committed to a branch named "week-1" or "week-01" in your fork of this repo.
 Then, after all edits have been made/committed, your Week 1 Quiz should be submitted by initiating a pull request using